-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
+- Ÿ Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Ÿ The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for PPO services and for coinsurance and amounts in excess of the Plan's allowance for Non-PPO services. - The Non-PPO benefits are the regular benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When a PPO provider is not available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with Medicare and other coverage. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - PLEASE REMEMBER THAT ANY SURGICAL SERVICES THAT REQUIRE AN INPATIENT ADMISSION MUST BE PRECERTIFIED.
+The deductible applies to all benefits in this section. - Y After you have satisfied your deductible, coverage begins for Traditional medical services. - Y Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - Ÿ The Non-Network benefits are the regular benefits of this Plan.
+Network benefits apply only when you use a Network provider.
+When a Network provider is not available, Non-Network benefits apply. - Ϋ́ Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage. - Ÿ The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
+Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - Ÿ PLEASE REMEMBER THAT ANY SURGICAL SERVICES THAT REQUIRE AN INPATIENT ADMISSION MUST BE PRECERTIFIED.
 Please refer to the precertification information shown in Section 3.

-Benefits description You pay After the calendar year deductible Surgical procedures A comprehensive range of services, such as: Operative procedures (performed by the primary surgeon) Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Endoscopy procedures (diagnostic and surgical) Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices (see Orthopedic and prosthetic devices, Section 5(a) for device coverage information) Voluntary sterilization for men Treatment of severe burns Correction of amblyopia & strabismus Note: Preauthorization is required for all spinal surgeries.
+Benefits description You pay After the calendar year deductible Surgical procedures A comprehensive range of services, such as: Ÿ Operative procedures (performed by the primary surgeon) Ÿ Treatment of fractures, including casting Ÿ Normal pre- and post-operative care by the surgeon Ÿ Endoscopy procedures (diagnostic and surgical) Ÿ Biopsy procedures Ÿ Removal of tumors and cysts Ÿ Correction of congenital anomalies (see Reconstructive surgery) Ÿ Insertion of internal prosthetic devices (see Orthopedic and prosthetic devices, Section 5(a) for device coverage information) Ÿ Voluntary sterilization for men Ÿ Treatment of severe burns Ÿ Correction of amblyopia & strabismus Note: Preauthorization is required for all spinal surgeries.
 Call us at 1-800-694-9901.
-See Other services under You need prior Plan approval for certain services on page 18.
-Note: Voluntary sterilization procedures for women, surgically implanted contraceptives and intrauterine devices (IUDs) are covered under PPO preventive care, Section 5.
-PPO: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount
+See Other services under You need prior Plan Network: Nothing for physician services performed inpatient or outpatient hospital/ASC; \$15 copayment when performed in a physician's office Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount approval for certain services on page 18.
+Note: Voluntary sterilization procedures for women, surgically implanted contraceptives and intrauterine devices (IUDs) are covered under Network preventive care , Section 5.